 WHAT IS THE ALEXANDER TECHNIQUE?

-Unlike many other body training methods, the Alexander Technique enables students to respond to the demands of performing complex tasks, all while breathing well, moving freely, and supporting themselves without strain.
+Unlike many other body training methods, the Alexander Technique enables students to respond to the demands of performing complex tasks, all while breathing well, moving freely, and supporting themselves with less strain.
 The Alexander Technique has been referred to as a kind of “pre-technique.”
 Elite athletes and performing artists including musicians, actors, and dancers have sought out the Technique for decades because of how well it provides the fundamental coordination required by physical and technical activities that demand a high level of performance.
 The Alexander Technique can be an ideal complement to most forms of training.
 Performers and athletes often report greater access to their carefully cultivated skills, more confidence, less anxiety, better coordination, higher performance quality, and overall more enjoyment of their craft.

 BETTER HEALTH AND WELLNESS

 Although the Alexander Technique has long been sought after for its specific benefits to athletes and performing artists, for nearly a century many others have taken Alexander lessons to help cope with more general, everyday conditions such as stress, back discomfort and pain, and overuse injuries.
 Many individuals take Alexander lessons just for the overall improved sense of well-being they experience during and after lessons.
 By increasing the reliability of the student's own sensory perception, the Alexander Technique offers the student more choice and a greater ability to self-regulate both on a physiological and psychological level.
-As lessons progress, students learn to undo habitual patterns of excessive muscular tension and joint compression increasingly on their own.
+As lessons progress, students learn to undo habitual patterns of excessive muscular tension and joint compression more on their own.
 Students often express feeling lighter, more spacious, more mobile, and cheerier.

 A TECHNIQUE FOR LIFE